-Marcus Morris ‘Refuses To Do Anything With Boston’ After Not Hearing From Celtics
+NESN

 Marcus Morris played a key role for the Celtics from 2017-2019, but the now-New York Knicks forward didn’t get the opportunity to return to Boston for a third consecutive season.

 After averaging 13.8 points and 5.8 rebounds over 129 games in Boston, Morris entered free agency expecting to hear from the Celtics, but that wasn’t the case.
-The 30-year-old told The Athletic’s Jay King the lack of communication has led him to avoiding Celtics games altogether.
+The 30-year-old told The Athletic’s Jay King the lack of communication has led him to avoid Celtics games altogether.

 “I just refuse to watch any Boston Celtics games,” Morris told King.
 “I refuse.
 I’m in New York now.
 I thought it was a great possibility of me coming back (to Boston).
 So, by me not even getting that opportunity or getting that chance to have that, I refuse to do anything with Boston.”